laravel/docs/mix.md

     <script src="/js/vendor.js"></script>
     <script src="/js/app.js"></script>

-<a name="react"></a>
-### React

-Mix can automatically install the Babel plugins necessary for React support.
-To get started, replace your `mix.js()` call with `mix.react()`:

-    mix.react('resources/js/app.jsx', 'public/js');

-Behind the scenes, Mix will download and include the appropriate `babel-preset-react` Babel plugin.

-<a name="vanilla-js"></a>
-### Vanilla JS

-Similar to combining stylesheets with `mix.styles()`, you may also combine and minify any number of JavaScript files with the `scripts()` method:

-    mix.scripts([
-        'public/js/admin.js',
-        'public/js/dashboard.js'
-    ], 'public/js/all.js');

-This option is particularly useful for legacy projects where you don't require Webpack compilation for your JavaScript.

-> {tip} A slight variation of `mix.scripts()` is `mix.babel()`.
-Its method signature is identical to `scripts`; however, the concatenated file will receive Babel compilation, which translates any ES2015 code to vanilla JavaScript that all browsers will understand.

 <a name="custom-webpack-configuration"></a>
 ### Custom Webpack Configuration

 Behind the scenes, Laravel Mix references a pre-configured `webpack.config.js` file to get you up and running as quickly as possible.
 Occasionally, you may need to manually modify this file.
-You might have a special loader or plugin that needs to be referenced, or maybe you prefer to use Stylus instead of Sass.
+For example, you might have a special loader or plugin that needs to be referenced.
 In such instances, you have two choices:

 <a name="merging-custom-configuration"></a>
 #### Merging Custom Configuration